 I also liked his dry hand, wet hand tip.
 Although, as Thomas did, I do seem to still muddle that up a bit.
 It was refreshing to see him leaving that error in the video.
 One of the nicest things about Thomas is that he is not at all pretentious.
 Something that makes him really easy to watch and learn from.

-ike a Michelin star chef
+Learn to cook like a Michelin star chef

 As you can see, this is an intensive cooking class hosted by a multi-award winning chef.
 But, please do not let that put you off.
 It is an excellent course that is taught in an easy to understand way.